Volyn & Rivne Regions

 Lutsk, capital of the Volyn region, is a good spot to base yourself during any adventures in the wild and woolly terrain of Ukraine's 'Lake District', 160km northwest of Lutsk.
 Lutsk itself is nice and removed from the beaten path.
 It has a Roman Catholic Church built in 1610 which also has an entrance to the city's labyrinth of underground tunnels.

-This triangular-shaped region at the heart of Western Ukraine may have some stunning countryside, but it's fairly difficult for independent travellers to reach.
+This triangular-shaped region at the heart of Western Ukraine may have some stunning countryside, but it's fairly off the radar for independent travellers.
 Not many foreigners even make it to the larger population centres, although a couple of the smaller towns like Pochayiv and Kremenets are worth the effort.

 The remains of a hill-top fortress overlook picturesque Kremenets' cluster of pastel-coloured, freshly renovated churches.
 The Mongols never managed to capture this castle during their sweep through Kyivan Rus in 1240–41 (despite reaching Kremenets' outskirts), but today it's easily breeched by individual hikers and day-trippers.